Combining Crown Structures for Vulnerability Measures: Proof of Theorem

-If \cref{lemma::locateStrictPair} is true, then a reduction of the instance by algorithm \alg2kw is guaranteed due to \cref{thm::saveReduction,lemma::existenceReducible}.
-As mentioned above, a reducible pair $(A,B)$ is essentially a $(W,W)$-CD or equivalently a $(A,\varnothing,W,f,2W-1)$ \dbe.
-Observe that since $(A,B)$ is a $(W,W)$-CD, $(A,B)$ is also a packing of size $|A|$ in $G$.
-It follows that if algorithm \alg2kw works correctly in the given runtime of \cref{lemma::locateStrictPair}, then this would imply the proof of \cref{theorem::2kWKern}, since an exhaustive application of algorithm \alg2kw is limited by the size of a maximum $(W+1)$-packing.
+Note that since $(A, B)$ is a $(W, W)$-CD, it also forms a packing of size $|A|$ in $G$.
+Therefore, if algorithm \alg2kw functions correctly within the runtime specified by \cref{lemma::locateStrictPair}, this would provide the proof for \cref{theorem::2kWKern}, as the exhaustive application of algorithm \alg2kw is constrained by the size of a maximum $(W+1)$-packing.

-We start to show that the possible reduction of the instance in step~\ref{step::RedPairCeck} is correct, proving \cref{lemma::saveRedInAlg1}.
+We begin by showing that the potential reduction of the instance in step~\ref{step::RedPairCeck} is valid, thereby proving \cref{lemma::saveRedInAlg1}.